 There are no other steps.

-Of course, within those two general directives, there are lots of more specific advice I can give you, and that other professional writers would offer.
+Of course, within those two general directives, there are lots of more specific advice I can give you.
 Let’s take a look at the second general directive: read a lot.

 Why Reading Makes You a Better Writer

 I’ve been an avid reader since childhood, and I would submit that most good (and especially great) writers could say the same.
 What we probably didn’t realize was that our trips into the fantasy worlds of these books were actually training us for our future careers.
 I’m glad I didn’t know — it might have taken a bit of the joy out of it.

 Read can be pure joy, if you’re reading a good book.
 By that, I don’t mean good literature — I mean anything that captures your imagination, that compels you to read more, that tells you a good story, that creates wonderful characters, that builds new worlds.